NGAT4Rec: Neighbor-Aware Graph Attention Network For Recommendation: Experiments

 \subsection{Datasets \& Evaluation Metrics}

 We evaluate the proposed model on three real-world representative datasets: Yelp2018, Amazon-book and Kuaishou-Video\footnote{Kuaishou is a famous Chinese short video APP.
 The dataset is available at https://github.com/ShortVideoRecommendation/Kuaishou-Video}.
 These datasets vary significantly in domains and sparsity.
 The statistics of the datasets are summarized in Table~\ref{tab:dataset}.
+To reduce the experiment workload and keep the comparison fair, we closely follow the training settings of the LightGCN and DGCF paper.
+We also use the same train/test splits in Yelp2018 and Amazon-Book that are provided in the GitHub repository of LightGCN\footnote{https://github.com/kuandeng/LightGCN} and DGCF\footnote{https://github.com/xiangwang1223/disentangled\_graph\_collaborative\_filtering}.
+Therefore the data split/setting is totally the same.

 For each dataset, the training set is constructed by $80\%$ of the historical interactions of each user, and the remaining as the test set.
 We randomly select $10\%$ of interactions as a validation set from the training set to tune hyper-parameters.
 We employ negative sampling strategy to produce one negative item that the user did not act before and treat observed user-item interaction as a positive instance.
 To ensure the quality of the datasets, we use the 10-core setting, i.e., retaining users and items with at least ten interactions.